CBDOO at your service

 man crumbling CBD

-Although it is forbidden to smoke CBD flowers, several audiences are turning to this mode of consumption: people who like weed but not its effects (red eyes, dry mouth, etc....)
+Although smoking CBD flowers is prohibited, several groups of people are turning to this method of consumption: people who like weed but not its effects (red eyes, dry mouth, etc.).

 People who have smoked too much cannabis and can no longer tolerate THC, or those who want to smoke cannabis without getting high , just to relax.